MatMasIt/notesArchive/latest/Inglese/2021/maggio/martedì_25/09_52_00/appunti.md

 When somebody steps in the chest, he finds himself in a kind of dust, which makes them sneeze when it flies to their faces

-It could be g
+It could be gunpowder, but it's not, it's **tobacco**

+Lilliputians don't know tobacco

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyNzI3NzA1OSwtMjE1MjM1MjQ5LDEzNT
+eyJoaXN0b3J5IjpbLTk0MDMyMTM2MCwtMjE1MjM1MjQ5LDEzNT
 MyNzk3NTRdfQ==
 -->